robertomzc/portfolio/_projects/delft-formula-student-team.md

 in the lunchbox and a small quantity spills when closing the lid.
 This was aesthetically not pleasing, but furthermore deteriorated the air flow from the very leading edge (tip) of the wing.

-We investigated a new process, inspired on the icelandic team **NAME**, in which one of the molds was removed and a thin aluminum sheet was wrapped around the carbon fiber.
+We investigated a new process, inspired on the icelandic team _Spark_, in which one of the molds was removed and a thin aluminum sheet was wrapped around the carbon fiber.
 Such method had the advantage of requiring only one mold as well as leaving the leading edge of the airfoil clean.